 As for the Claret Jug, which made the rounds at Callaway HQ last week, Phil’s not about to let it out of his sight.

-Even this week, in Ohio, where Mickelson will play the first two rounds of the Bridgestone Invitational with U.S. Open winner Justin Rose, the flagon will remind him of his feat at Muirfield.
+Even this week, in Ohio, where Mickelson will play the first two rounds of the Bridgestone Invitational with U.S. Open winner Justin Rose, the memento of his triumph will be there when Lefty wakes up each morning.

-"It's not like I'm going to leave it," he said, adding that he would let his pals take a sip from the decanter.
+"It's not like I'm going to leave it [home]," he said, adding that he would let his pals take a sip from the decanter.

 "That’s a cool experience that not many people get to do," he said.